 The consortium accepts applicants from school and clinical psychology doctoral programs, and preference is given to interns from accredited programs.
 Only interns from school psychology programs are considered for placement at the Ingham Intermediate School District and the Saginaw Public Schools.

 MMPIC is defined by its commitment to offering a well-rounded, comprehensive, and unified training program.
 Interns apply for and are admitted to individual sites, though all sites are under the same leadership.
 Interns are a part of a larger consortium cohort across all participating sites.
-While intern responsibilities and supervision are coordinated at individual sites, interns attend seminars, case consultation, and didactic training together as a cohort at all five sites and at Michigan State University.
+While intern responsibilities and supervision are coordinated at individual sites, interns attend seminars, case consultation, and didactic training together as a cohort at all four sites and at Michigan State University.
 As a result, all interns develop competencies and deep understanding of assessment, intervention, and consultation within an ecological framework, though their daily activities may vary considerably from site to site.

 Culturally Competent Training